Saturday, February 01, 2020 9:30 am - 1:15 pm

 Looking for more lectures like the Five Most Powerful People in the World by William Burke-White?
-Check out Shifting World Powers: New Alliances in Uncertain Times, America and the World… After Corona, and What is Power?
+Check out Shifting World Powers: New Alliances in Uncertain Times, ‘Unexplained Science’, and What is Power?

 William Burke-White is the Richard Perry Professor and Inaugural Director of the Perry World House at the University of Pennsylvania.
 He served in the Obama Administration from 2009-2011 on Secretary Clinton’s Policy Planning Staff.
 He was also principal drafter of the Quadrennial Diplomacy and Development Review, Secretary Clinton’s hallmark foreign policy and institutional reform effort.
 Professor Burke-White has received the Levin Award and the Gorman award for Excellence in Teaching.

 Harold Holzer / Hunter College